 In addition, Ocean Ridge is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-One of the nice things about Ocean Ridge is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ocean Ridge is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Ocean Ridge in 2022 was $126,256, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $505,024 for a family of four.
 However, Ocean Ridge contains both very wealthy and poor people as well.